Table of Contents

 Since it's all contained within a single-author site, our Spammish-Troll-risk factor is at a comfortable zero.

+That's all very cool, but how are you supposed to build bi-directionals into your own site?
 Thankfully, setting up your own public gardening bi-directional Memex doesn't involve Xanadu.